-More than just a Kampot cafe, Epic Arts have been using creativity to expand horizons for disabled and non-disabled participants for ten years, with the simple but powerful message that Every Person Counts.
-Services for people with disabilities are very poor in Cambodia, particularly for those with learning disabilities.
-The Epic Arts Cafe was set up in 2003 as a model for inclusive business and the purpose-built Arts Centre opened six years later.
+More than just a Kampot cafe, Epic Arts have been using creativity to expand horizons for disabled and non-disabled participants for 15 years, with the simple but powerful message that every person counts.
+While the situation is ever so slowly improving — though with little effort from the government — services for people with disabilities are very poor in Cambodia, particularly for those with learning disabilities.
+The Epic Arts Cafe was set up in 2006 as a source of opportunity and as a model for inclusive business.
+The purpose-built Arts Centre opened three years later.

-There's also a new two-year Inclusive Arts course in visual arts, literacy and theatre for deaf, visually-impaired, disabled and non-disabled students.
+A two-year Inclusive arts course in visual arts, literacy and theatre for deaf, visually-impaired, disabled and non-disabled students has also been created.
 Modules include drama and theatre, creative movement, music, film-making and visual arts, plus lessons in Khmer and English literacy.
 Students learn to work together, respect each other, and identify their strengths.

-One of Epic's success stories is Ly Chin Chok, a young Khmer man with Downs syndrome who never learnt to speak.
-For his first 19 years, Chok was considered to be stupid and a nuisance by many in his community.
+One of Epic’s success stories is Ly Chin Chok, a young Khmer man with Downs syndrome who never learnt to speak.
+As is commonly the case in Cambodia for people with learning disabilities, for his first 19 years, Chok was considered to be stupid and a nuisance by many in his community.
 He now speaks sign language and has his own arts and crafts brand.

-Epic Arts requires US$100,000 of funding a year to maintain their programmes.
-They run social enterprises, such as the Epic Arts Cafe, to help support their activities.
-As well as tasty breakfasts and coffees, there's a shop of creative art products and the fabulous Epic Encounters, a fully inclusive contemporary dance company which puts on paid dance and theatre performances across Southeast Asia.
+Running social enterprises helps Epic Arts to support their activities, meaning that their programme is more stable and less prone to donors’ whimsies — the curse of many an NGO.
+All the better for everyone, as well as tasty breakfasts and coffees, there’s a shop of creative art products and the fabulous Epic Encounters, a fully inclusive contemporary dance company which puts on paid dance and theatre performances across Southeast Asia.

 We challenge you to watch the following video without having a smile break out.
 They’re really doing some fabulous work.